florayasmin/math-machine/README.md

-# Your Passion Project Guide
+# What is Math Machine?

-Welcome to your Passion Project!
-In this project, you'll combine the power of Google's Teachable Machine with web design to create an interactive application that recognizes images based on your custom-trained model.
-This is your chance to explore something you're passionate about while learning about AI and web development!
+Interactive webpage powered with Google's Teachable Machine to recognize math images based on a custom-trained model.

 ## Getting Started

-Press the `Start!` button in the Preview panel to see your model in action!
-The model included in the template has been trained to recognize mugs, pens, and glasses.
+Press the `Upload!` button in the Preview panel to see the model in action!
+As of now, the model included in the template has been trained to recognize mugs, pens, and glasses.
 Note: It may take a few seconds to load.
 Press the refresh button in the Preview panel to close the camera.

-## Passion Project Checklist
+## Checklist

 - [ ] Fork the Passion Project template
 - [ ] Decide on your Passion Project idea